MaxFrequency/MFQ/content/Podcasts/The Max Frequency Podcast/MFP33 - "The Knowledge of Fire" with Brian Henken.md

 URL: https://maxfrequency.net/2024/01/30/mfp-33/
 permalink: 2024/01/30/mfp-33/
 ---
+# MFP33 - "The Knowledge of Fire" with Brian Henken

 Brian Henken stops on by to share his creation process behind video essays and video games.

 <audio controls>